gorilla-devs/ferium/README.md

     - For example [Sodium's repository](https://github.com/CaffeineMC/sodium-fabric) has the id `CaffeineMC/sodium-fabric`
     - You can find these at the top left part of the repository's page as a big 'owner / name'
   - So to add [Sodium](https://github.com/CaffeineMC/sodium-fabric), you should run `ferium add CaffeineMC/sodium-fabric` (again, case-insensitive)
-  - Note: The GitHub repository has to release JAR files in their Releases for Ferium to download, or else it will refuse to be added
+  - Note: The GitHub repository has to release JAR files in their Releases for ferium to download, or else it will refuse to be added
 - External mods
-  - If you want to use files that are not downloadable by Ferium, place them in the `user` folder in the output directory.
+  - If you want to use files that are not downloadable by ferium, place them in the `user` folder in the output directory.
 Files here will be copied to the output directory when upgrading

 ### Adding Modpacks